 "Rooibos tea is a major South African beauty secret.
 It's filled with rich antioxidants and works to help with skin ailments like eczema, skin allergies, acne, and, of course, aging.
 You can either drink it or apply it directly to skin," she said.

 Secret #6: Cover Your Face in Clay

-As Cape Town It girl Aphiwe Khambule told us, clay can yield a major dose of skin-saving power where sun protection is concerned—especially if it's red in color.
+As Cape Town It-girl Aphiwe Khambule told us, clay can yield a major dose of skin-saving power where sun protection is concerned—especially if it's red.

 "There is a particular red clay mask known as ibomvu (red soil) that we use in the Zulu culture to protect our skin from the harsh sun.
 It's basically our version of a clay mask, and this particular clay is rich in minerals," she told us.